Long-time behaviour of generalised Zig-Zag process: Introduction

 \section{Introduction}

-Piecewise-deterministic Markov processes (PDMPs) have been introduced by Davis, \cite{Dav}, to distinguish these particular processes from diffusive processes.
+Piecewise-deterministic Markov processes (PDMPs) have been introduced by Davis (\cite{Dav}) to distinguish these particular processes from diffusive processes.
 They are the subject of much current work in various domains, since they are a simple alternative to diffusions to model stochastic systems (see \cite{ABGKZ} for an overview of recent results on PDMPs).
 In this paper, we study a PDMP that comes from biological modeling for the motion of flagellated bacteria which are in presence of a chemo-attractant.
 The motion of such a bacterium has been described as run-and-tumble, which means that the bacterium alternates sequences of linear runs with periods of random reorientation (tumbling).
 The tumble-periods being typically much shorter than the run-periods, we can suppose them to be instantaneous.
-Moreover, the presence of a chemo-attractant in the environment of the bacterium influences the rate at which the bacterium changes its direction, and also the new direction it takes (see \cite{ODA} for more details on the model).\\ More precisely, we consider the PDMP $((X_t,V_t))_{t\geq 0}$ with values in $E=\RR^d\times \mathcal{B}(1) $, where $\mathcal{B}(1)=\left\{ v\in\RR^d, \normv \leq 1 \right\}$ is the Euclidian ball of radius $1$, with infinitesimal generator given by
+Moreover, the presence of a chemo-attractant in the environment of the bacterium influences the rate at which the bacterium changes its direction, and also the new direction it takes (see \cite{ODA} for more details on the model).\\ More precisely, we consider the PDMP $((X_t,V_t))_{t\geq 0}$ with values in $E=\RR^d\times \mathcal{B}(1) $, where $\mathcal{B}(1)=\left\{ v\in\RR^d, \normv \leq 1 \right\}$ is the Euclidian ball of radius $1$, with infinitesimal generator given by, for $h$ in the domain of $L$ (see \cite{Dav} for a definition of the domain of the infinitesimal generator):